 The coronavirus is infecting friends, neighbours, family members around us and is the undisputed source of their illness.

-On the one hand, climate crisis is a bigger absolute threat than COVID19.
-500,000 deaths per year by 2050 due to climate change (Lancet study).
+Similarly, climate change is a threat.
+In fact is a bigger menace than COVID19.
+Climate change is likely to be responsible for 500,000 deaths per year by 2050 (Lancet study).
 Furthermore, we need to add the four Million current annual deaths due to air pollution caused by burning fossil fuels.

 …there is something that has changed in the last few weeks.

-Coronavirus has lead the public to trust in the value of science and the role that Governments play in solving major problems.
+Coronavirus led the public to trust in the value of science and the role that Governments play in solving major problems.